cortezcristian/express4passport-local/README.md

     block content
 ```

 Just added a menu list and some style.
-Let's make a user variable be available for all templates, modifying `./routes/main.js`:
+Let's make a user variable be available for all templates, by adding an interceptor into `./routes/main.js`:

 ```javascript
 var app = module.parent.exports.app;